umijs/umi/docs/plugins/api.md

 ### modifyBundler

-For example, it is used to switch to parcel or rollup for construction.
+For example, it is used to switch to parcel or rollup for construction. e.g.:

-e.g.

 ```ts
 api.modifyBundler(() => {